sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 Figure 3.
 A) Simple caricature and B) hard caricature accuracy against normal image accuracy recognition.
 We estimate 24-months toddler performance based on data from Pereira et al. (2009).
 This is consistent with results from Sheybani et al. (2024),
 which suggests that they perform similarly to pre-trained CLIP models.
+We refer to the "Models" section for more information about the groups of models.
 </div>

 ## Shape bias